The "bi-fuel": the Brazil defends bioethanol.

-"We are at the beginning of the end of the oil era," said Roslaino Fernandes, vice president of the Latin American Gas Association.
+"We are at the beginning of the end of the oil era," says Roslaino Fernandes, Vice President of the Latin American Association of gas.

 Brazil has the second world fleet of vehicles using natural gas (CNG) vehicles with 770.000, behind Argentina who 1,2 million (13% of the fleet).
 The economy is almost 60% compared to gasoline, according to Francisco Barros, manager of the gas department vehicular Ipiranga.

 In September the gasoline engine conversion gas engine increased 15% in Brazil and 52% in Rio, according to the Brazilian Petroleum Institute.
 In Rio, 80% of the fleet of taxis 35.000 already use gas, according to the union of Taxis.

 While the current NGV fleet represents 3,3% of the country, the predictions are that we will reach 1,7 million vehicles in at least 2009 or 7% of all automobiles.